Tom Longboat: Legacy

 After Longboat's death, Alfred Shrubb stated in an interview that "he was one of the greatest, if not the greatest marathoner of all time."

 In 1951, the Tom Longboat Awards were instituted by Jan Eisenhardt.
 This program, administered since 1999 by the Aboriginal Sport Circle, annually honours outstanding First Nations athletes and sportsmen in each province; national male and female winners are selected from the provincial winners.
-Longboat was inducted into Canada's Sports Hall of Fame (in 1955), the Ontarian Sports Hall of Fame and the Indian Hall of Fame.
+Longboat was inducted into Canada's Sports Hall of Fame (in 1955), the Ontario Sports Hall of Fame and the Indian Hall of Fame.

 Longboat is also commemorated annually by the Toronto Island 10 km race.

 In 1976, Longboat was designated a National Historic Person.

 In 1978, in honour of Longboat, the Scarborough Board of Education opened the doors to their newest school: Tom Longboat Junior Public School.

 Tom Longboat was inducted into the Ontario Sports Hall of Fame in 1996.
 He was the first person of Native American descent (Onondaga) to win the Boston Marathon, and one of only two Native Americans ever to win it (the other being Ellison Brown, a Narragansett).

 A 46-cent first-class postage stamp honouring Longboat was issued by Canada Post on 17 February 2000.

 In 2008, the St. Lawrence Neighbourhood Association organized the naming of many lanes in their area of the City of Toronto.
 A lane south of Longboat Avenue was officially named Tom Longboat Lane in 2013.

 In 2008, 4 June was officially declared "Tom Longboat Day" in Ontario with the passage of Bill 120, a Private Member's Bill put forward by MPP Michael Colle.

 Google's 4 June 2018 Doodle celebrates the life and legacy of Tom Longboat, and was distributed across Canada and the United States.

 Historica Canada released a Heritage Minute about Tom Longboat on June 4, 2022.